-Changwuzhi 長物志 "Treatise on Extra Things" is a book on antiques written by the Ming period 明 (1368-1644) scholar Wen Zhenheng 文震亨 (1585-1645), courtesy name Wen Qimei 文啟美.
-He came from Changzhou 長洲 (modern Wuxian 吳縣, Jiangsu) and was a great-grandson of the painter, calligrapher and writer Wen Zhengming 文徵明 (1470-1559, Wen Hengshan 文衡山).
+Changwuzhi 長物志 "Treatise on superfluous things" is a book on antiques written during the late Ming period 明 (1368-1644) by Wen Zhenheng 文震亨 (1585-1645), courtesy name Qimei 啟美.
+He hailed from Changzhou 長洲 (modern Wuxian 吳縣, Jiangsu) and was a great-grandson of the painter, calligrapher and writer Wen Zhengming 文徵明 (1470-1559, Wen Hengshan 文衡山).
 Wen Zhenheng himself also professed in graphic arts, and was an excellent player of the zither.
-During the Tianqi reign 天啟 (1621-1627) he was appointed drafter in the Imperial Secretariat (zhongshu sheren 中書舍人) and later secretariat drafter in the Hall of Military Glory (Wuyingdian zhongshu sheren 武英殿中書舍人).
+During the Tianqi reign-period 天啟 (1621-1627) he was appointed drafter in the Imperial Secretariat (zhongshu sheren 中書舍人) and later secretariat drafter in the Hall of Military Glory (Wuyingdian zhongshu sheren 武英殿中書舍人).
 After the downfall of the Ming and the conquest of China by the Manchus, founders of the Qing dynasty 清 (1644-1911), he ceased to eat and starved himself to dead.
 His posthumous honorific title is Wen Jiemin 文節愍公.